Teaching & Learning

 Festival of Music Choir

-Years 5-7 students have the opportunity to partake in the Festival of Music Choir each year.
-The Festival of Music is a school based music education program brought to you by the SA Public Primary Schools’ Music Society and the Department for Education and Child Development.
+Years 5-6 students have the opportunity to partake in the Festival of Music Choir each year.
+The Festival of Music is a school based music education program brought to you by the SA Public Primary Schools’ Music Society and the Department for Education.
 Students learn 15 songs over the year, having once a week choir lessons during school hours.
 Students perform with 21 other schools across South Australia in term 3 at the Festival Theatre.
 It is a huge event with students participating in workshops and two big rehearsals before the performance.
 It is an amazing experience!

-Onsite instrumental tuition is available during school hours.
+Onsite instrumental tuition is available during school hours to reception to year 6 students.
 Students are able to undertake individual or small group lessons with our private instrumental teachers.
-Prices vary from teacher to teacher from $15-34 a half hour.
-Payment is negotiated directly through the instrumental teachers.
-Instrumental hire is organise through the school or privately and varies depending on the instrument.
+Prices vary from teacher to teacher from $15-$37 per half hour.
+Payment and timetabling are negotiated directly through the instrumental teachers.

 Percussion – Drum kit

-DECD Beach Front Hub Program – Brighton High School
+DfE Beach Front Hub Program – Brighton Secondary School

 First Language Maintenance and Development (FLMD) Programs

-First Language Maintenance and Development programs support our school with the provision of additional language programs that maintain and extend the home language of reception to year 7 students from culturally and linguistically diverse (CaLD) backgrounds and to support Aboriginal students to learn and maintain their languages.
+First Language Maintenance and Development programs support our school community with the provision of additional language programs that maintain and extend the home language of reception to year 6 students from culturally and linguistically diverse (CaLD) backgrounds and to support Aboriginal students to learn and maintain their languages.
+FLMD languages reflect the recently arrived communities at our school.

 This funding is allocated on a year by year basis.

-The purpose of the FLMD program at our school is to provide mother tongue language-learning support for Reception to year 7 students from Culturally and Linguistically Diverse (CaLD) backgrounds who speak a language other than English at home as a normal means of communication on a daily basis.
+The purpose of the FLMD program is to provide mother tongue language-learning support for reception to year 6 students from Culturally and Linguistically Diverse (CaLD) backgrounds, who speak a language other than English at home as a normal means of communication on a daily basis.

 The FLMD languages at Plympton Primary School are: